-A special Corner of the Masai Mara in December
+A special Corner of the Maasai Mara in December

 After an (unwanted) two-year hiatus due to the pandemic, when the UK removed Kenya from its tough red list – I quickly investigated flights.
 My work allows me to work remotely, and I wanted to get back to Kenya once again.